vjcitn/BioconductorAnnotationPipeline/README.md

 git pull
 cd ..
 ```

+**QUESTION:** `AnnotaionForge` and `GenomicFeatures` versions are different on
+Daniel's annotation instance because we don't push changes to these packages.
+Would it be the worst case to push changes if the files aren't used else where
+in the package.
+Or maybe we just make a local copy of the file that keeps track
+of the change and we can push to our repo?

 The first set of packages that should be built are the db0 packages, e.g.,
 `human.db0`, `mouse.db0`.